 The course is designed in such a way that it helps learners explore all information on Java build tools like Maven and ANT.

-This course teaches learners all about Maven, its installation, project creation and builds lifecycle.
-It is targeted at software developers who use extensively with Java and for beginners who want an understanding of Maven.
+This course teaches learners all about Maven, its installation, project creation, and builds lifecycle.
+It is targeted at software developers who use it extensively with Java and for beginners who want an understanding of Maven.

-This has a been a guide to the top differences between Jenkins vs Maven.
-Here we also discuss key differences with infographics, and comparison table.
+This has been a guide to the top differences between Jenkins vs Maven.
+Here we also discuss key differences with infographics and comparison table.
 You may also have a look at the following articles –